Influenza vaccine: United Kingdom

+This vaccination is available free of charge to people in these groups.
+People outside these groups aged between 18 and 65 years of age can also receive private flu vaccination for a small fee from pharmacies and some private surgeries.

 United States

 In the United States routine influenza vaccination is recommended for all persons aged six months and over.
 It takes up to two weeks after vaccination for sufficient antibodies to develop in the body.
 The CDC recommends vaccination before the end of October, although it considers getting a vaccine in December or even later to be still beneficial.
+The U.S. military also requires a flu shot annually for its active and reserve servicemembers.

-According to the CDC, the live attenuated virus (LAIV4) (which comes in the form of the nasal spray in the US) should be avoided by some groups.
+According to the CDC, the live attenuated virus (LAIV4) (which comes in the form of nasal spray in the US) should be avoided by some groups.

-Within its blanket recommendation for general vaccination in the United States, the CDC, which began recommending the influenza vaccine to health care workers in 1981, emphasizes to clinicians the special urgency of vaccination for members of certain vulnerable groups, and their caregivers:
+Within its blanket recommendation for general vaccination in the United States, the CDC, which began recommending the influenza vaccine to healthcare workers in 1981, emphasizes to clinicians the special urgency of vaccination for members of certain vulnerable groups, and their caregivers: